 Pain.
 Jiraiya nearly shat himself when he heard that Pain had defeated Hanzo,who a younger Jiraiya had failed to defeat even with the support of his team.
 He goes to his Super Mode to counter Pain's power but sadly it's not enough, as he didn't have enough information on it.
 Sometime later Pain makes the whole of Konoha wet their pants when he effortlessly destroys the village.

-Madara remains such a boogeyman that even decades after his death, the possibility that he might be alive is enough to unite all five of the Great Villages to fight him.
+Madara remains such a boogeyman that even decades after his death, the possibility that he might still be alive is enough to unite the entire Ninja World, which had been at odds with one another for generations, together to fight him.

 Let's not forget Minato Namikaze, the Fourth Hokage and Naruto's dad.
-He was so feared by his enemies during the third war that a flee-on-sight order was issued the very second he appeared on the battlefield.
+Nicknamed "The Yellow Flash," he was so feared by his enemies during the third war that a flee-on-sight order was issued the very second he appeared on the battlefield.